weiping-bj/Data-Transfer-Cost-on-AWS/Networking/Connection/Connection-EN.md

 ![SiteLink](png/03.sitelink.png)

-In the diagram, a company has local data centers in the US, UK, and Japan, and three regions on AWS - IAD, LHR, and NRT.
+In the figure, a company has local data centers in the US, UK, and Japan, and three regions on AWS - IAD, LHR, and NRT.
 Each data center is connected to AWS via a dedicated 1Gbps DX.

 One VIF with SiteLink enabled was created on each of the two DX links in the US and the UK, and the VIF with SiteLink disabled created on the DX link in Japan.